masc-hoa/governing-documents/README.md

 ### Section 4.7. **Treasurer**.

-The Treasurer shall (together with the managing agent): be responsible for Unit Owners Association funds adn securities; keep full and accurate financial records and books of account showing all receipts and disbursements; prepare all required financial data; deposit all monies and other valuable effects in the name of the Board of Directors, the Association or the managing agent, in such depositories as may from time to tme be designated by the Board; and, in general, perform all the duties incident to the office of treasurer.
+The Treasurer shall (together with the managing agent): be responsible for Unit Owners Association funds and securities; keep full and accurate financial records and books of account showing all receipts and disbursements; prepare all required financial data; deposit all monies and other valuable effects in the name of the Board of Directors, the Association or the managing agent, in such depositories as may from time to tme be designated by the Board; and, in general, perform all the duties incident to the office of treasurer.
 The Treasurer shall ensure that the statements of account of the Association are reconciled no less than quarterly.

 ### Section 4.8. **Execution of Documents**.